salah-rashad/assist/README.md

 #### 🚧 Under Development 🚧
 > [!WARNING]
 > This project is still in development and is not yet ready for production use.
-> Please use with caution and expect major changes in the future.
+> Please use with caution and file any potential issues on [GitHub](https://github.com/salah-rashad/assist/issues).

 ## Features